 Most importantly, as a member in the Fire Company you will be providing an incredibly vital community service to your family, friends, neighbors and the Town of Simsbury.
 Beyond providing fire protection and other emergency services, the Fire Company is very active in our community, and each year through various events we are out and very engaged with the public.
 Some events include our Torchlight Parade, Fisherman’s Breakfast, Open House and Fire Prevention Week school visits, just to name a few.

-For our members who qualify the Simsbury Fire District provides a pension plan based on years served with the Fire Company.
-The District also subsidizes membership in a local gym for members who are eligible and their families.
+For our firefighters who qualify the Simsbury Fire District provides a Volunteer Benefit plan based on years served with the Fire Company.
+The District also subsidizes membership in a local gym for firefighters who are eligible and their families.

 The Town of Simsbury offers a tax abatement program as authorized by the State of Connecticut.
-Fire Company members are eligible to participate in the program after two years of service and can eventually qualify for property tax relief of $2,000.
+Firefighters are eligible to participate in the program after two years of service and can eventually qualify for property tax relief of up to $2,000.
 Members may also qualify for additional benefits as offered by the State of Connecticut.

 For more information about joining, please contact us.